jeremyvlegros/jeremyvlegros/about_me.md

 ---
-title: "About"
-layout : post
+title                : "About me" layout               : post date_of_modification : "#date 2023-06-26 0223 1687731837341920307 GMT"
-date_of_modification : "#date 2023-06-19 2052 1687193527531460450 GMT"
+date_of_creation     : "#date 2023-05-19 1041"
-post_color : "color_13"
+post_color           : "color_19"
 ---

 My name is Jeremy Legros, I am French, 38 years old.

-I chose to seek a job where I can thrive, so I am creating my own.
+I searched a job where I can thrive, I didn't find it, so I am creating my own.

 Currently I am :

-- writing my library in the Python language / specializing myself in Python programming
+- writing my library in the Python language
+- specializing myself in the Python language
 - writing my naming convention
 - writing my programming style paradigms
 - writing my own website
+- writing my workshop

 ### 2021 - now

 #### My day job

-I am :

-- self-employed, I help people with anything computer related, this is my day job when I get calls.
+- self-employed, helping people with anything computer related, this is my day job when I get calls
-- still dependent on the help of the government and my parents.
+- still relying on the help of the government and my parents
-- certainly not proud to be in this situation, constantly in fear, in guilt while pushing forward to a future where I can be happy.
+- certainly not proud to be in this situation, constantly filled with anxiety and guilt, but I keep pushing forward to a future where I can be happy.

 #### Building my dream job